-Consolidated net income before taxes for the six months ended January 31, 2024 was \$27.5 million compared to \$11.5 million for the six months ended January 31, 2024 were driven by the factors discussed above.
+Consolidated net income before taxes for the first quarter of fiscal year 2024 was \$12.8 million compared to \$6.4 million for the first quarter of fiscal year 2023.
+Results for the first quarter of fiscal year 2024 were driven by the factors discussed above.

-We had a tax expense was \$4.4 million for the six months ended January 31, 2024 compared to \$2.4 million for the six months ended January 31, 2023.
+We had a tax expense for the first quarter of fiscal year 2024 of \$2.1 million compared to \$1.2 million for the first quarter of fiscal year 2023.
 Our tax expense was driven primarily by higher net income.
-We used an estimated annual effective tax rate ("ETR") of 16% in determining our provision for income taxes, which is based on expected annual taxable income and the assessment of various tax deductions, including depletion.
+We used an estimated annual effective tax rate ("ETR") of 16% in determining our provision for income taxes, which is based on expected annual taxable income.